 Nevertheless, in these installations the rapid opening and closing of the injectors and pump flow rate may cause fuel pressure fluctuations.
 These fluctuations can cause inferior precision, irregular fuel injections between cylinders and relatively poor spray quality.
 For this reason, the injection system design must be supported by accurate computational models able to predict the actual injector flow and the whole fuel system behavior.

 A worldwide automotive tier-one supplier, Magneti Marelli is providing its know-how and wide-ranging expertise in electronics through a process of ongoing innovation and environmental sustainability.
 The group wants to develop intelligent systems for active and passive vehicle safety, onboard comfort and powertrain technologies.
-In 2009, Magneti Marelli chose Simcenter Amesim™ software, part of the Simcenter portfolio from Siemens PLM Software, to support the design process of its high-tech fuel injection components and systems for cars, motorbikes and light vehicles.
+In 2009, Magneti Marelli chose Simcenter Amesim™ software, part of the Simcenter portfolio from Siemens Digital Industries Software, to support the design process of its high-tech fuel injection components and systems for cars, motorbikes and light vehicles.